noriega3/are-they-licenced/README.md

 # Inspiration
-Since going on a side-quest social media therapy journey, I felt it was important to log and reference as there are a lot of unvalidated or "experts" that may not be actual board or licenced in the advice they may give.
+Since going on a side-quest social media therapy journey, I felt it was important to log and reference as there are a lot of unvalidated or "experts" that may not be actual board or licenced in the advice they may give or the courses they provide.

+Last Updated: 02/09/23

 # Table of Contents
 - bianca.selflove
 - forloveweheal
 - healing.embodied
+- thedepressionproject
 - the.holistic.psychologist
 - thelovedrive